 What is Deep Learning?

-Deep Learning (DL) is a specialized subset of Machine Learning that uses neural networks with multiple layers
+Deep Learning (DL) is a specialized subset of Machine Learning that

-(hence "deep") to analyze various data types.
-It is particularly effective for unstructured data like images,
+various data types.
+It is particularly effective for unstructured data

-audio, and text, enabling breakthroughs in areas like computer vision and natural language processing.
+like images, audio, and text, enabling breakthroughs in areas like

 Applications of Deep Learning

-Computer Vision: Facial recognition, object detection, and autonomous vehicles.- Natural Language Processing: Machine translation, sentiment analysis, and chatbots.
+Computer Vision: Facial recognition, object detection, and autonomous vehicles. - Natural Language Processing: Machine translation, sentiment analysis, and chatbots.

 - Healthcare: Diagnosing diseases through medical imaging and drug discovery.